alessandriLuca/rCASC_Docker/README.md

 # rCASC_Docker

-In this repository are stored all the dockerFile for rCASC.
-R 3.3.2 config is modified on line 35513 in exit(ZLIB_VERNUM < 0x1250);
+In this repository are stored all the dockerFile for rCASC. \n R 3.3.2 config is modified on line 35513 in exit(ZLIB_VERNUM < 0x1250);